OpenEvalProject/evals/manuscripts/elife-62073/v1/manuscript.md

 The other optimized parameters were the time constants describing the changes in cortical temperature occurring at the sleep–wake transitions.
 Mathematically, a time constant value represents the time it will take to close ~63% of the gap between the current temperature and the asymptote, a duration that is constant regardless of the actual distance from the asymptote.
 To limit the number of free parameters in the model we did not differentiate between the rates of increase in wakefulness and REM sleep.
 Although this assumption is likely to be false (see, e.g., Hoekstra et al., 2019), we reasoned that it would not impact the model’s performance significantly since REM sleep was relatively sparsely represented in our data (6% of recording time).
 The simulation identified time constants in the range of minutes for both the increases during wakefulness (and REM sleep) and the decreases in cortical temperature during NREM sleep.
 It also found longer time constants for the increase than for the decrease (13 and 7 min, respectively), pointing to a slower buildup of heat relative to its dissipation during NREM sleep.
 This difference is consistent with the concept that the blood that perfuses the brain acts as a heat sink, and that increases in temperature underestimate the rate of heat production since cooling occurs simultaneously (Hayward and Baker, 1969).

-## Explained variance
+### Explained variance

 Using linear regression analysis between the hourly values of wakefulness and brain temperature, the sleep–wake state was reported to explain 84% of the variance in brain temperature (Franken et al., 1992b; Hoekstra et al., 2019).
 Although the overall fraction of the variance explained in the final iteration of our simulation was higher (91% in Model 2), the sleep–wake state factor explained less of the variance in brain temperature (74%; see Figure 3—figure supplement 1 for a summary).
 This discrepancy is due to the additional factors the model identified, primarily the prior wake-prevalence with which the sleep–wake state factor shared an important part of the explained variance.
 The linear regression results mentioned above should optimally be compared to the results of Model 0, in which only the sleep–wake state sequence was considered.
 In fact, Model 0 explained a very similar portion of the variance, that is, 83%.
 As suggested previously (Franken et al., 1992b), the circadian factor carried surprisingly little information about brain temperature.
 Of the 9% of the variance that could be attributed to circadian modulation, most was redundant with that of the other two factors and only <2% was uniquely circadian.
 In the model, both the circadian and prior wake-prevalence factors modulated the asymptotes.
 Consistent with the fivefold larger portion of variance explained by the latter, the maximum possible modulation of the asymptote was also fivefold larger.

-## Comparison to previous models
+### Comparison to previous models

 Compared to our earlier effort to simulate brain temperature in the rat (Franken et al., 1992b), we made a number of key modifications that enhanced the accuracy of the simulation.
 In the previous model, only the time constants were optimized but the estimates for the asymptotes were taken directly from the data.
 Moreover, the same time constants were used to simulate the increases and decreases in temperature accompanying sleep–wake state transitions.
 The current analysis showed that increase and decay rates differ considerably with a faster temperature decay in NREM sleep than the increase in wakefulness.
 Other factors estimated from the residuals in the original model were not formally optimized in one model simultaneously.
 The first such factor is the time-of-day (‘circadian’) modulation, whose amplitude was surprisingly similar in the two studies and species.
 Moreover, in the rat study, a down-regulation of the asymptote was needed to accurately fit the initial 12 hr of recovery because the actual temperature levels were lower than those predicted based on the sleep–wake distribution.
 This down-regulation after SD was not observed in the current study even when the prior wake-prevalence factor was not incorporated (Figure 1—figure supplement 1).
 This difference could reflect a thermoregulatory response to the longer SD in the rat (24 hr vs. 6 hr in the mouse) or could result from the assumption of equal decay and increase rates, because during the recovery, time spent in NREM sleep was increased and in the current study NREM sleep was found to be associated with a faster decay rate.
 The final difference between the two studies is the considerably slower time constants in the rat (0.47 hr) compared to the mouse, which may be attributed to a species difference.

 The differences between the simulations were probably also affected by the modifications we made to address previous criticism.
 As previously noted by others (e.g., Witting and Mirmiran, 1997), the sequential evaluation of the contribution of different factors may lead to an overestimation of those assessed first because shared (or redundant) variance will be added to the first but not the second.
 We addressed this problem by optimizing the parameters for the various factors simultaneously and by explicitly assessing the shared variance among factors.
 Another criticism concerned the use of hourly mean values to evaluate the model’s performance, since it removes a large portion of the variability and leads to inflated correlations (Heller et al., 2011).
 We found no support for this criticism: performance assessed at a 4 s resolution yielded high correlations similar to the hourly values (Franken et al., 1992b).

-## Additional factors affecting brain temperature dynamics
+### Additional factors affecting brain temperature dynamics

 Our simulation predicted brain temperature with high accuracy under the specific conditions of our study, but other factors affecting brain temperature could not be considered.
 For example, the efficacy with which blood removes heat from the brain depends on the ambient temperature (Hayward and Baker, 1969), which was kept constant during experiments.
 Although brain temperature dynamics during sleep–wake state transitions seem qualitatively similar across a wide range of ambient temperatures (Alföldi et al., 1990), it is nevertheless likely that the model parameters, and in particular the time constants, would need to be optimized for each ambient temperature.
 Moreover, increases in brain temperature accompanying intense activity such as wheel running (Fuller et al., 1998; Kunstetter et al., 2014), or activating stimuli such as a tail pinch or cage change (Kiyatkin et al., 2002), cannot be captured by the current version of our model because we considered wakefulness to be a uniform brain state.
 Similarly, sleeping alone or in a group, or having access to a nest, will likely affect the dynamics of brain temperature during sleep through its impact on heat dissipation (Gordon, 2017).
 Although these refinements of the simulation are currently lacking, the model could be easily expanded to accommodate these factors, once experimental data are available.

-## Brain vs. body temperature
+### Brain vs. body temperature

 Rhythms in temperature are generally considered a direct output of the circadian time-keeping system (Refinetti and Menaker, 1992).
 Our model showed, however, that the circadian contribution to brain temperature in the mouse is small and that the observed circadian rhythmicity in brain temperature under undisturbed conditions is driven primarily by the circadian sleep–wake distribution.
 Because circadian studies often rely on core body temperature measures, it remains unclear whether the model could predict changes in body temperature with similar precision.
 In rodents in general, body and brain temperatures change in parallel (Blessing, 2018), suggesting that their gross dynamics are governed by similar rules and that the daily dynamics (e.g., hourly mean values) of body temperature can be predicted using assumptions similar to those in our model.
 However, at the finer time scale at which we optimized our model, the few available studies suggest that the temperatures of the brain and body behave differently (Ootsuka et al., 2009).
 One noticeable example of this is that body temperature does not increase during REM sleep (Alföldi et al., 1990).
 Moreover, during extreme sleep disturbance (Obermeyer et al., 1991; Baud et al., 2013) or thermal manipulations (Donhoffer et al., 1959; Kiley et al., 1984), brain and body temperatures can deviate considerably, suggesting that their underlying regulatory mechanisms differ.
 Therefore, the extent of the model’s accuracy in predicting changes in body temperature at small time scales should be tested experimentally.

-## Implications
+### Implications

 As the model can predict brain temperature dynamics with high accuracy even without optimization of the parameters in individual mice, a number of applications can be envisioned.
 For instance, neuroactive drugs do not only affect brain temperature (Kiyatkin, 2018) but often also impact the sleep–wake state.
 By predicting the effects of the sleep–wake state on brain temperature, the model can isolate the direct effect of the intervention on brain temperature, that is, the residuals of the simulation that cannot be explained by the sleep–wake state.
 Second, brain temperature affects many properties of neuronal functioning (Kiyatkin, 2010) and therefore may influence cognitive performance (Walter and Carraretto, 2016).
 Given the dynamics of brain temperature formulated by the model, it would be interesting to examine the putative associations between impaired cognitive functioning and distinctive thermoregulatory states, as has been observed during sleep inertia after awakening (Kräuchi et al., 2004).
 This would require determining first of all whether brain temperature in humans is governed by similar rules.
 Although such data in humans are sparse, one study reported similar temperature dynamics to those in the mouse (Landolt et al., 1995).
 The authors, however, reasoned that the underlying driving influence is circadian rather than the sleep–wake state, based on locomotor activity and NREM sleep depth arguments.
 Since studies in rodents have shown that both locomotor activity (Shirey et al., 2015; Hoekstra et al., 2019) and NREM sleep depth (Franken et al., 1991; Tobler et al., 1994) only have a minimal association with brain temperature, brain temperature in humans might be driven by the sleep–wake distribution, consistent with the assumptions of our simulation.

 ## Materials and methods

-## Data acquisition
+### Data acquisition

 Detailed descriptions of the data acquisition, surgical procedures, and experimental design can be found elsewhere (Mang and Franken, 2012; Hoekstra et al., 2019) but is briefly described in this section.
 Data from 11 male C57BL6/J mice (seven wild types [WT]) and four lacking the gene encoding cold-inducible RNA-binding protein (Cirbp KO mice), 10–15 weeks of age were included.
 Sleep–wake distribution and brain temperature were unaltered in KO mice (Hoekstra et al., 2019) and likewise the results reported here did not differ statistically between the two genotypes.
 All mice were housed individually under a 12:12 hr light–dark cycle with ZT0 and ZT12, corresponding to light onset and dark onset, respectively.
 Ambient temperature was maintained at 25°C and food and water were provided ad libitum.
 Electroencephalograms (EEGs), recorded from a frontal-parietal derivation, and electromyograms (EMGs), recorded from the neck muscles, were used to ‘score’ the sleep–wake states 'wakefulness', 'NREM sleep', and 'REM sleep', at a 4 s resolution.
 Sleep–wake states marked as having EEG artefacts were included in the temperature analyses.
 Brain temperature was measured by a thermistor placed on top of the right visual cortex corresponding to the midpoint of the frontal-parietal EEG electrode pair on the left hemisphere, and was sampled at 10 Hz and the median value for each 4 s epoch represented that epoch.
 Recordings lasted 96 hr, started at light onset, and included two 24 hr days serving as baseline (termed baseline 1 and baseline 2), 6 hr of SD starting at light onset on day 3, followed by an 18-hr (recovery 1) and a 24-hr (recovery 2) recovery period.
 SD was achieved by gentle handling (Mang and Franken, 2012).
 In addition to the main experiment above, a subset of five animals (1 WT and 4 KO mice) was subjected to a 2- and 4-hr SD following the same protocol as for the 6-hr SD experiment but without recovery 2 (Hubbard et al., 2020).
 One session was excluded due to a technical problem resulting in abrupt discontinuity of the temperature data.
 A final, independent cohort of five WT mice of the same strain, same sex, same age, and that underwent the same 4-day protocol with 6 hr SD, was used to test the predictions of the model.
 All experiments were approved by the Ethics Committee of the State of Vaud Veterinary Office Switzerland under license VD2743 and VD3201.

-## Analysis
+### Analysis

-## Model 0: optimization details
+#### Model 0: optimization details

 All code was programmed in Matlab and optimization used the fmincon function of the Optimization Toolbox, by minimizing the mean squared error between the simulated and recorded temperature signals.
 All free parameters were always optimized simultaneously, even when additional ones were added at later stages.
 For each animal, we constrained the base values of both asymptotes to the range of empirical temperature values plus a 2°C deviation in either direction.
 The upper and lower asymptotes were always defined as vectors with same size (86’400 4 s epochs) as the 96 hr experiment recordings.
 The code assumed 12:12 hr light–dark cycles, the start of recording at light onset, sleep scoring only included wake, NREM sleep and REM sleep states, and 48 hr of baseline.

-## Model 1: modulation of asymptotes according to prior wake-prevalence
+#### Model 1: modulation of asymptotes according to prior wake-prevalence

 To modulate the asymptotes at each time point based on the preceding prevalence of the sleep–wake state (referred to as the ‘prior wake-prevalence’), for each time t, we calculated the fraction (0–1) of time spent in wake or REM sleep within a given time window ending at time t–1.
 We estimated temperature values for time points prior to the start of the recording (i.e., before the light onset of baseline 1), by averaging corresponding time points from the two days of baseline.
 Finally, we subtracted the averaged wake/REM fraction of total recording time (4 days) and multiplied by 2 so that the resulting values vary between –﻿1 and +1, and then multiplied the result by a scale factor to translate the fraction of time spent awake/REM sleep into a degree Celsius modulation of the asymptote.
 In addition, to enable the window not to end strictly at time t–1, we also implemented a window shift relative to time t by moving the produced vector back and forth in time.
 Since this shift was allowed in both directions and we could not predict values after the end of the recording, we assumed zero values (i.e., no modulation of the asymptotes).
 The outcome vector was added to both asymptotes.

 In contrast to the window scale factor and all other free parameters in this study, which were continuous variables, the window size and window shift were discrete parameters that eventually translated into integer numbers of specific cell indices in a vector.
 Due to the requirement of the fmincon function for differentiability, to optimize these two parameters we applied a brute force method: (1) we defined possible values for each of the two variables, (2) for each unique combination of the values we ran the fmincon on the rest of the parameters and calculated the error, and (3) kept the parameters (continuous and discrete) that yielded the lowest error output.
 In this study we chose to test window size values between 0 and 10 hr (step size of 0.25 hr) and window shift values between −5.0 and +0.5 hr (increments of 0.1 hr).
 For none of the mice was the best fit obtained with parameter values at the limits of these defined ranges.

-## Model 2: addition of circadian modulation of the asymptotes
+#### Model 2: addition of circadian modulation of the asymptotes

+To introduce a circadian modulation of the asymptotes we used the following formulas:

+$$
+L_{t}=L_{t}−sin(2⋅\pi⋅t+P)⋅A
+$$

+$$
+U_{t}=U_{t}−sin(2⋅\pi⋅t+P)⋅A
+$$

-To introduce a circadian modulation of the asymptotes we used the following formulas:Lt=Lt−sin(2⋅π⋅t+P)⋅AUt=Ut−sin(2⋅π⋅t+P)⋅Awhere A and P are the free parameters for optimization and stand for the amplitude and phase (in hours) of the sine wave, respectively.
+where A and P are the free parameters for optimization and stand for the amplitude and phase (in hours) of the sine wave, respectively.
 Lt and Ut are the lower and upper asymptote values at time t; hence, both asymptotes were changed in parallel and to the same extent.
 The minus sign before the sine function is due to the fact that the recording started at light onset.

-## Prediction of initial simulated temperature value without actual temperature data
+#### Prediction of initial simulated temperature value without actual temperature data

 In the original algorithm, the initial temperature was determined based on the recorded data, but to generalize our algorithm to predict brain temperatures of datasets without brain temperature recordings, we needed a different method to estimate the value of the initial temperature.
 Although the temperatures of most animals ranged between 34°C and 36°C, some recordings showed non-physiological lower (32–34°C) or higher (36–38°C) ranges (Hoekstra et al., 2019), which probably resulted from technical problems.
 Nevertheless, the difference between the asymptote values was stable across animals (around 2°C), and simulation performance was high, regardless of the average absolute levels (Table 1).
 Therefore, to estimate the initial temperature when exclusively using the state sequence, we produced a predictive formula based on our existing data.
 First, we normalized the temperature data of each recording in the 96 hr experiment to a range between 34°C and 36°C. Then, we calculated the correlation between the percentage ‘occurrence’ of wake/REM sleep in a window at the start of the recording, and the average temperature in the same time window.
 In this way, we could reliably predict the temperature in the first minutes of the recording (r = 0.98, Figure 4—figure supplement 1), which we used as an estimated initial temperature.
 We chose a 7 min window size since it yielded the highest correlations across values between 1 and 10 min (analysis not shown).
+Finally, we applied linear regression to obtain the following equation:

+$$
+initialtemperature=0.92265⋅occurrence+34.3282
+$$

-Finally, we applied linear regression to obtain the following equation:initialtemperature=0.92265⋅occurrence+34.3282where occurrence is a value between 0 and 1, with 0 referring to 7 min of continuous NREM sleep and 1 to continuous REM sleep and/or waking.
+where occurrence is a value between 0 and 1, with 0 referring to 7 min of continuous NREM sleep and 1 to continuous REM sleep and/or waking.
 Note that this estimate of the initial temperature is valid solely for recordings that start at light onset and under a 12:12 hr light–dark cycle.

-## Units and statistics
+#### Units and statistics

 Throughout this manuscript, the time measures are expressed in hours, the temperature in degrees Celsius, and correlation coefficients (r) are the outcomes of Pearson correlations, unless stated otherwise.
 Optimized parameters are summarized as median values, and correlation coefficients as averages after Fisher transformation (Fisher, 1915; Silver and Dunlap, 1987).
 Paired Student's t-tests with false discovery rates correction (Benjamini and Hochberg, 1995) for multiple comparisons at a significance level of p<0.05 tested for significant effects for the 96 hr time series.
 Individual fits are summarized as the median of the root mean square (RMS) of the difference between the simulated data and the recorded data (referred to as ‘RMS error' in the text), while effect sizes of the model residuals were assessed by the RMS of the mean residuals for hourly values (referred to as the ‘residual RMS’).
 Differences in parameters across genotypes and models were assessed by t-tests, or by rANOVA with Tukey’s range test when more than two values were assessed.
 The relative contribution of the three factors (sleep–wake state, prior wake prevalence, and circadian) to the variance explained by Model 2 was calculated as follows.
 The model output was first disassembled into three traces, corresponding to the effects of sleep–wake state, prior wake prevalence, and circadian.
 The unique variance explained by each factor was then calculated as the ratio of the variance of each factor’s trace to the overall variance in the data.
 For the shared variance among factors, we subtracted the corresponding unique explained variances from the variance of the sum of the traces.
 The results of explained variance are presented as a Venn diagram using a tool available online (Micallef and Rodgers, 2014).

-## Code availability
+### Code availability

 The two core Matlab scripts for brain temperature simulation (Source Code File 1) and parameters optimization (Source Code File 2) are provided as Supplementary material, together with running scripts (Source Code Files 3 and 4) and an example of the data (Source Code File 5).
 In addition, the recorded temperatures, sleep scoring, and simulated temperatures of the three models are available for each of the 11 animals in the main experiment, as an Excel file (Supplementary file 4).